lubdhak7414/LeanDAV/README.md

-# LeanDAV - Lightweight PHP WebDAV Server with Web UI
+# LeanDAV - PHP WebDAV Server with Web UI

 [![PHP Version](https://img.shields.io/badge/PHP-8.0+-777bb4.svg)](https://php.net)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Docker Support](https://img.shields.io/badge/Docker-Supported-2496ED.svg)](https://www.docker.com/)

-**LeanDAV** is an ultra-lightweight, zero-dependency PHP WebDAV server and self-hosted file manager.
-It allows you to instantly turn any PHP/Apache server or Docker environment into a private cloud storage drive.

-Mount your files natively on Windows File Explorer, macOS Finder, or Linux—or manage them from anywhere using the beautifully designed, responsive browser UI.

-> **Why LeanDAV?** Most WebDAV solutions (like Nextcloud or full SabreDAV implementations) are heavy, require complex database setups, and use massive amounts of memory.
-LeanDAV is designed to be a "drop-in" solution.
-No databases, no Composer dependencies—just fast, secure file serving.

-![LeanDAV Web UI Screenshot](link-to-your-screenshot-image.png) *(Replace the link above with a relative path to the screenshot you showed me earlier, e.g., `./docs/screenshot.png`)*

-## Key Features

-- **Zero Dependencies:** Pure PHP core implementation.
-No Composer, no databases required.
+**LeanDAV** is a PHP-based WebDAV server with a built-in web interface for file management.

+It runs without a database or external PHP dependencies and can be deployed on a standard PHP web server or with Docker.

-- **Cross-Platform Native Mounting:** Fully tested and compatible with Windows File Explorer, macOS Finder, and Linux (Nautilus/GVFS/davfs2).
+Files can be accessed through WebDAV clients such as Windows File Explorer, macOS Finder, and Linux desktop environments, or through the included browser-based interface.

-- **Modern Web Dashboard:** Includes a sleek, dark-mode browser interface for uploading, downloading, and file management.
-- **Docker Ready:** Deploy in seconds using the provided Docker Compose configurations.
-- **Security First:** Built-in protection against path traversal, strict HTTPS enforcement, and secure HTTP headers.
-- **Smart File Handling:** Supports atomic stream-based uploads, resumable downloads (Range Requests), and video seeking.
-- **Robust Locking:** File-based lock management (Class 1+2 protocol support) with automatic garbage collection to prevent "File in use" errors.
+![LeanDAV Web UI Screenshot](link-to-your-screenshot-image.png)

+## Why LeanDAV?

+LeanDAV is intended for users who need WebDAV storage and file management without additional services or infrastructure.

+The project stores files directly on disk and does not require a database.
+Deployment consists of copying the application files and configuring a small number of settings.

+## Features

+* WebDAV server implementation in PHP
+* No database required
+* No Composer dependencies
+* Browser-based file manager
+* Docker deployment support
+* File uploads and downloads
+* HTTP Range request support
+* File and directory operations (copy, move, rename, delete)
+* WebDAV locking support
+* Configurable storage and upload limits
+* Compatible with Windows, macOS, and Linux WebDAV clients

 ---

-## Quick Start Installation
+## Installation

-You can run LeanDAV on a traditional web server or via Docker.
+You can run LeanDAV on a traditional web server or with Docker.

-### Option A: Docker Deployment (Recommended)
+### Option A: Docker

-The fastest way to get your self-hosted WebDAV server running:

 ```bash
 # Clone the repository